 Whereas with Kinsta, you can switch between plans in your MyKinsta dashboard.
 For that, go to the Company section and click the Update plan at the top right, then select a new plan.

 Verdict: again, Cloudways offers more options for upgrade.

 With Cloudways, the security of the infrastructure mainly depends on the cloud provider you choose.
 All these providers, from DigitalOcean and Linode to AWS and GCP are well-known.
-So there should be nothing inherently insecure with any of the platform.
+So there should be nothing inherently insecure with any of the platforms.

 However, the websites on a single server may not be isolated from one another.
 So, if one of your sites gets hacked or has malicious content, it may affect the other sites on the same server.
-However, if you have a habit of regularly updating WordPress and avoids using outdated plugins, it should not be a concern.
+However, if you have a habit of regularly updating WordPress and avoid using outdated plugins, it should not be a concern.

 Still, if you want isolation between sites, then the best way is to host only one site on a single server.
 It can increase the bill, though.

 Hosting on Kinsta, on the other hand, is not like getting a managed VPS.
 The underlying technology is Google Cloud’s virtualization, but all those things are handled by the team at Kinsta.
 You only need to add sites to your account and specify the location.
 Where & how it should be placed is decided by Kinsta.

 Kinsta uses LXD-based virtualization for that.
 Each site is placed on a separate container.
 So, you can rest assured that they are isolated from one another, which greatly improves security.

 Unlike on Cloudways, each of your sites is isolated from one another, not just from the sites of other customers.